IRus/blog/content/posts/!highlight/how-to-use-apache-asynchttpclient-with-kotlin-coroutines.md

 }
 ```

-Looks good, we use low-level `suspendCancellableCoroutine` function from standard library, and also we support cancellation of `Future`!
+Looks good, we use low-level `suspendCancellableCoroutine` function from standard library, and also we support cancellation of `Future`! (but cancellation support is [not perfect](https://github.com/Kotlin/kotlinx.coroutines/issues/830)).

 This is my final approach for today.